SamuelJoray/SamuelJoray/README.md

 ## About Me

-- 🔭 I'm currently doing data science for 🐼.
+- 🔭 I'm currently doing data science for WWF Switzerland 🐼.
 - 🌱 I'm learning docker, threading and multiprocessing in Python.
 - 🎯 My focus areas are causality, Machine learning and data science.
 - 💬 Ask me about real-life applications of causality.